 If you have queries regarding the fellowship, please contact: firstname.lastname@example.org or the Department of Ophthalmology, Westmead Hospital.

 Look out for advertisement online on NSW Health Jobs.
 An alert can be set up so that you will be notified when the fellowship is advertised.

 Application form to include:

 3. IELTS results (within 2 years of application)

 Applicants who are shortlisted will be contacted for an interview.

 Adrian Fung was invited resident lecturer, National Ophthalmic Centre, Lao People’s Democratic Republic 2015-6 under the Sight for All program.Through this programme he helped develop the retinal unit in Vientiane, Laos.
 He has also volunteered at Tilganga Eye Hospital, Kathmandu, Nepal.

-Associate Professor Fung sits on the Royal Australian and New Zealand College of Ophthalmologists (RANZCO) Clinical Standards Committee, assisting fellow colleagues on questions relating to clinical guidelines and standards.
+Associate Professor Fung is Vice-Chair of the Royal Australian and New Zealand College of Ophthalmologists (RANZCO) Clinical Standards Committee, assisting fellow colleagues on questions relating to clinical guidelines and standards.
 He previously sat on the RANZCO Council, Federal Quality & Education Committee, Senior Registrars Group and the Genetics Curriculum Review working party.
 Through RANZCO he is a mentor to training registrars.

 Associate Professor Fung is the founder and conference convenor of Ophthalmology Updates!
 Conference, an annual conference that brings together over 100 ophthalmologists from around Australia and New Zealand to revise and update delegates on the latest ophthalmic advances.